On the Nuisance of Control Variables in Regression Analysis: Discussion and Recommendations

-In short, there is no reason to be worried if the estimated coefficients of control variables do not have expected signs, since they are likely to be biased anyways in practical applications.
+To conclude, there is no reason to be worried if the estimated coefficients of control variables do not have expected signs, since they are likely to be biased anyway in practical applications.
 Instead, researchers should rather focus on interpreting the marginal effects of the main variables of interest in their manuscripts.
 The estimation results obtained for controls, by contrast, have little substantive meaning and can therefore safely be omitted---or relegated to an appendix.
-This approach will not only prevent researchers from drawing wrong causal conclusions based on endogenous controls, but will also allow to streamline the discussion sections of empirical research papers and save on valuable journal space.
+This approach will not only prevent researchers from drawing wrong causal conclusions based on endogenous controls, but will furthermore allow to streamline the discussion sections of quantitative research papers and save on valuable manuscript space.